 “The community has to know that if you steal from your employer you’ll go to jail,” Gee said.

 The Crown had suggested a term of two years less a day while the defence suggested a sentence of three to 12 months, if custody was even necessary.

 In January 2012, the dental office received word that Manulife Financial was investigating some insurance claims that had originated from the office concerning services rendered for Smith and her family members.
 Funds to cover dental services had been deposited to Smith’s bank account, but investigation revealed that neither Smith or members of her family had received the treatments, court heard.

 In all, 27 fraudulent insurance claims, totalling $10,125.64, had been made by Smith and the funds deposited to her bank account.

-Smith’s employment was terminated and, several months later, she got a job as an office administrator at Life Time Dental in Brantford.
+Her employment was terminated in March 2010 and, several months later, she got a job as an office administrator at Life Time Dental in Brantford.
 She worked there from May 2010 to March 2011, during which time she removed $21,215 in cash receipts from the office, court heard.

 Smith deleted patient treatments from the office computer to make it seem as though services had not been performed and then she pocketed cash payments.

 She also overbilled Manulife Financial by $6,655.25 by submitting claims for dental work for herself and her family members that were never performed.

 “I’m extremely sorry for what I’ve done,” Smith told the court on Friday.